erasmus-without-paper/ewp-specs-api-ounits/README.md

 This document describes the **Departments API**.
 Once implemented by the host, it allows external clients to retrieve general information on selected departments covered by this host.
-It includes similar "generic" information as [Institutions API][institutions-api] does, but on the department level.
+It responds with similar type of information as [Institutions API][institutions-api] does, but on the department level.

 Request method